ethereum-optimism/optimism/README.md

 It's half geth, half of what I think truebit was supposed to be.
 When it's done, we'll be able to prove L1 blocks aren't fraud

-* It's code in Go
+* It's Go code
 * ...running an EVM
 * ...emulating a MIPS machine
+* ...with compiled Go code
 * ...running an EVM

 ## Directory Layout